kevinchannon/wite/README.md

 If you're planning to just use Wite in your project, then you don't really need to manually download it; it should be acquired by some kind of package management solution.
 If you do want to download the source, then you can do by going to the [Releases](https://github.com/kevinchannon/wite/releases) section and downloading the "wite-src.zip" file for the version of your choice.

 ## Installation
 Wite is header only, so you can do something as simple as downloading the code and copying the "wite" directory into your source tree.
-The preferred way to consume Wite is _via_ CMake's FetchContent.
+The preferred way to consume Wite is via **CMake FetchContent**.
 You can find an example project that does this in the [wite-cmake-example](https://github.com/kevinchannon/wite-cmake-example) repository

 ## Building
 Wite is header only, so there's no "building" of Wite by itself.
 The relevant bits will get built when you `#include` them in your files and then build your own project.